liferay/liferay-docs/discover/new-articles/03-installing-solr/00-installing-solr-intro.markdown

 [here](/discover/deployment/-/knowledge_base/7-1/installing-a-search-engine#choosing-a-search-engine)
 for more information.

-@product-ver supports Solr 7.x through the Liferay Connector to Solr.
+@product-ver@ supports Solr 7.x through the Liferay Connector to Solr.